gopiinho/uniswapv2-from-scratch/book/docs/prerequisites/prerequisites.md

 # Prerequisites

 Before we continue building Uniswap V2, its better to have basic knowledge of few fundamentals.
-It is absolutely not necessary but will make going throught this book a lot more sense if you are not aware of these concepts.
+It is absolutely not necessary since we are going to cover some of these topics in incoming sections, it is still good to have prior muscle memory for these topics.

 ### DeFi Concepts